-Gas hot water heater troubleshooting guide will assume that the gas unit was correctly sized, professionally installed, per codes and manufacturers' instructions.
+The gas hot water heater troubleshooting guide will assume that the gas unit was correctly sized, professionally installed, per codes and manufacturers' instructions.

 The problems such as leaking, smelly water, noise, corrosion and other, similar to the problems found in electric units are described in this repair guide.

-Note: Before contacting a plumber or the licensed HVAC technician for the problems related to your gas heater, recommendation is to read the gas water heater troubleshooting guide found here, and the instructions from the manual (if you still have one) as it might help you understand the problem better and assist you in repair.
+Note: Before contacting a plumber or the licensed HVAC technician for the problems related to your gas heater, the recommendation is to read the gas water heater troubleshooting guide found here.

 Before troubleshooting

-If you need to inspect, test or repair the gas water heater always turn off the power, gas and water delivery to the unit.
+If you need to inspect, test, or repair the gas water heater, always turn off the power, gas, and water delivery to the unit.

 Probably the most common problem, or complaint you will hear and find about water heaters, in general, is “no hot water.”
 So here are the reasons: